azoth-lang/azoth.language.reference/src/ideas.md

 Perhaps the correct way to handle this is similar to Java with a separate wrapper type for each of the simple types.

+### No `new` Keyword

+It has become the fashion in new languages to drop the `new` keyword and simply use the type name as the constructor (e.g. Python, Kotlin, Scala).
+They then often have to introduce an `object` keyword for the equivalent of anonymous classes.
+Dropping the `new` keyword from Azoth with simplify several things but also have downsides.

+Advantages:

+* No need to support `new` on `struct`s to allow them to emulate classes.
+(Though perhaps that shouldn't be allowed anyway since they don't behave fully like classes.)
+* Unifies factory functions and constructors.
+Constructors are just methods that happen to return a new object.
+* `new` can be used only for method hiding (but may use `hides` instead.)

+Disadvantages and Issues:

+* Obscures where memory allocation happens
+* Requires `object` keyword or something for anonymous classes
+* Eliminates `new?` syntax for trying to allocate and returning `none` on failure (would need a different syntax?)
+* Causes issues if allocation and abort are effect types.
+Constructors can always abort and always allocate.
+But they are not obvious distinct from other functions.

 ## Types

 ### Logarithmic Numbers